 Come sea kayaking with us on various waterways throughout Maryland!
 Your instructors will teach you the fundamentals of paddling, so no previous experience is necessary, all while enjoying the beautiful scenery of Maryland.
 You will get a chance to see some natural, undisturbed areas while you paddle through tidal marshes, rivers, reservoirs, and some man-made wonders on Baltimore’s Inner Harbor or the Potomac in DC.

-- You must attend a minimum of 1 kayaking clinics in the Athletic Center Pool
+- You must attend a minimum of 1 kayaking clinic in the Athletic Center Pool

 - Complete all required paperwork (See ‘Forms and Waivers’)